jakobjpeters/PAndQ.jl/docs/src/index.md

 ## Introduction

-If you lke logic, then you've come to the right place!
+If you like propositional logic, then you've come to the right place!

 P∧Q has an intuitive interface that enables you to manipulate logical statements symbolically.
-This is thanks to Julia's support for [Unicode](https://docs.julialang.org/en/v1/manual/unicode-input/), infix operators, and inductive data structures.

-The implementation concise, only ~200 source lines of code (according to Codecov as of December, 2022).
+The implementation is concise, only ~200 source lines of code (according to Codecov as of December, 2022).

 ## Installation